gregfullard/workstation-scripts/README.md

 Strongly influenced by: https://github.com/pbassiner/dev-env
-Note: This set of scripts and playbooks are developed for Ubuntu ONLY Also Note: I'm still having issues running the installation of Wine on 17.10, so I'm only installing Wine on 16.04
+Note: This set of scripts and playbooks are developed for Ubuntu ONLY Also Note: I'm still having issues running the installation of Wine on 17.10, so I'm only installing Wine on 16.04 Currently using for 18.04.1

 # Prerequisite
 This script will connect to your github account using SSH.
-So you will first need to manually copy your ssh keys into the .ssh folder.
+So you will first need to manually copy your ssh keys into the ~/.ssh folder.
 Additionally, make sure that the key files are given apprpriate permissions with
 * chmod 600 id_rsa
 * chmod 600 id_rsa.pub